LearnArtificial Intelligence

 OpenAI runs a roughly $25B annualized run rate (about $2B a month in early 2026) built on three streams, and it still loses money because frontier training and inference outrun that revenue.

-API usage (~25%, ~$6B) The second stream is the API: developers pay per token to build on GPT-5 and GPT-4o, so every startup that wires OpenAI into its product pays OpenAI "by the word."
+API usage (~25%, ~$6B) The second stream is the API: developers pay per token to build on GPT-5, GPT-5.6, and GPT-4o, so every startup that wires OpenAI into its product pays OpenAI "by the word."
 More than 3 million developers build on the platform, which turns OpenAI into the toll-collector beneath thousands of other AI apps.

 Business Model Canvas